-- Only exceptional circumstances warrant a leave of absence. - Schools should consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request. - If a leave of absence is granted, it is for the headteacher to determine the length of the time the pupil can be away from school. - As headteachers should only grant leaves of absence in exceptional circumstances it is unlikely a leave of absence will be granted for the purposes of a family holiday. - Applications for Leave of Absence must be made in advance by completing a Leave of Absence Request Form; failure to do so will result in the absence being unauthorised. - Applications for Leave of Absence which are refused will result in the absence being unauthorised.
+- Only exceptional circumstances warrant a leave of absence. - Schools should consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request. - If a leave of absence is granted, it is for the headteacher to determine the length of the time the pupil can be away from school. - As headteachers should only grant leaves of absence in exceptional circumstances, it is unlikely a leave of absence will be granted for the purposes of a family holiday. - Leave of absence will not be granted for a pupil to take part in a protest activity during school hours. - Applications for Leave of Absence must be made in advance by a parent who the pupil normally lives with10 and by completing a Leave of Absence Request Form; failure to do so will result in the absence being unauthorised. - Applications for Leave of Absence which are refused will result in the absence being unauthorised.
 This may result in legal action being taken against the parent.